HangfireIO/Hangfire.Documentation/tutorials/send-email.rst

 Note, that we are passing a comment identifier instead of a full comment – Hangfire should be able to serialize all method call arguments to string values.
 The default serializer does not know anything about our ``Comment`` class.
 Furthermore, the integer identifier takes less space in serialized form than the full comment text.

 Now, we need to prepare the ``NotifyNewComment`` method that will be called in the background.
 Note that ``HttpContext.Current`` is not available in this situation, but Postal library can work even `outside of ASP.NET request <http://aboutcode.net/postal/outside-aspnet.html>`_.
 But first install another package (that is needed for Postal 0.9.2, see `the issue <https://github.com/andrewdavey/postal/issues/68>`_).
+Let's update package and bring in the RazorEngine

 .. code-block:: powershell

-   Install-Package RazorEngine
+   Update-Package -save

 .. code-block:: c#